ONLYOFFICE/onlyoffice.github.io/README.md

 # Photo editor plugin for ONLYOFFICE editors

-Photo editor plugin allows embedding YouTube videos into your documents.
+The Photo Editor plugin allows users to edit images and screenshots within text documents, spreadsheets and presentations.

 The plugin is pre-installed in ONLYOFFICE Enterprise Edition, Community Edition (Document Server + Community Server), ONLYOFFICE cloud service, and ONLYOFFICE Personal.

 ## How to use

+1. Click an image in your document you would like to change .
-1. Find the YouTube plugin in the Plugins tab.
+2. Choose Photo Editor from the Plugins tab.
-2. Insert the video URL and press OK.
-3. The video preview in form of an image will appear in your doc.
-Click on it to play the video.
+3. Select the necessary option to edit the image.
+4. Click the Apply button.
+5. Click the Save button.

 ## User feedback and support